NumSeaHy/Ecosons/assets/info/info.md

-# EcoSons Configuration Parameters
+# Ecosons Configuration Parameters

-This document describes the JSON configuration parameters used in the EcoSons Julia package for sonar data processing.
+This document describes the JSON configuration parameters used in the Ecosons Julia package for sonar data processing.

 ---